-migrated to a worker node.
+When an instance of DeltaE is instantiated, the thread will recursively invoke methods g() and f() until i reaches zero. autoMigrate() will then cause the DeltaE thread to be migrated to a worker node.
 At this point the execution context of the thread should contain a chain of delta sets interleaved by sets of machine-dependent state, as shown in Fig. 15.
 By the time the migrated thread resumes its execution at the worker node, it will continue from the point of return of autoMigrate(), which is also the point of return of method g().
-From this point onwards, the effect of delta execution will cause the execution control to bounce back and forth between the console and the worker node.
+From this point onward, the effect of delta execution will cause the execution control to bounce back and forth between the console and the worker node.
 At the console node the current level of recursion will be printed to stdout as a set of machine-dependent states is executed, while at the worker node the control will complete the execution of method g() as the next delta set is shipped there.

-In our experiment the number of recursion was set to 100 and it took 2037 milliseconds to execute the test program.
-The time spent was mainly on the shipping of delta sets as well as the bouncing of execution control between the console and the worker node for a 100 times.
-In the case where migration was disabled, the time spent to execute the test program was found to be 18 milliseconds.
-Hence, the round-trip overhead for each bouncing of control between the console and the worker node due to delta execution is about 20.19 milliseconds.
+In our experiment the number of recursion was set to 100 and it took 2037 ms to execute the test program.
+The time spent was mainly on the shipping of delta sets as well as the bouncing of execution control between the console and the worker node for 100 times.
+In the case where migration was disabled, the time spent to execute the test program was found to be 18 ms. Hence, the round-trip overhead for each bouncing of control between the console and the worker node due to delta execution is about 20.19 ms.